 How will you get devices to students?
 How will teachers meet and communicate?
 Districts need tactical logistics plans to make a quick move to remote learning whenever necessary.
 Having those foundations in place will allow your remote learning plan to get off the ground, whether it’s for a second wave of COVID-19 or a weather-related remote learning day.

-9. Maintain and Improve Your Learning Continuity Plan
+9. Maintain & Improve Your Learning Continuity Plan

 As you execute your plan, you will undoubtedly uncover gaps.
 Gathering feedback in short intervals, monitoring progress, and observing teachers and students in action is crucial to guide you on what needs to be adjusted and modified.
 What’s working?
 What areas could use improvement?
 Build a continuous improvement model that will help everybody improve over time.